galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > Okay let's go and have a look at our Galaxy server and see if bwa can
 > suddenly see all of those - that stuff.
 All right so we're back on our Galaxy
 > server.
->
-> I'll click on Analyze Data to just to reload the page.
+I'll click on Analyze Data to just to reload the page.
-> <!-- TODO: click? -->
+{: .spoken data-visual="galaxy" data-target="#analysis a" data-action="click"}

+> I'll go back to Mapping
+{: .spoken data-visual="galaxy" data-target=".search-input input" data-action="click"}

->
+>  and load bwa-mem.
+{: .spoken data-visual="galaxy" data-target=".search-input input" data-action="fill" data-value="bwa-mem"}

-> I'll go back to Mapping and load bwa-mem.
-And then suddenly, instead of
+> And then suddenly, instead of
 > having no options available, you can see here we've got the Bee genome.
->
+{: .spoken data-visual="galaxy" data-target="/?tool_id=bwa_mem" data-action="goto"}

 >  Now click on that.
 Oh look at that, there are lots and lots and lots of
 >  available genomes now including: lots of human, mouse, rat, yeast, all sorts
 >  of things.
 And in fact if you want to see the list of all the different